Critical Thinking Test for Adolescents

 Frequently Asked Questions

 It is designed for adolescents ages 12 and older.
-The tasks use age-appropriate situations and language.
+The questions use age-appropriate situations and language that feel relevant to teen experience and educational level.

 WHAT THE TEST MEASURES